VincentVanlaer/mesa-school-labs/content/friday/lab-3.md

-# Lab 3: Mode Frequencies of Rotating Stars
+# Lab 3: Rotational Splitting of Stellar Oscillation Modes

 In this lab, you will explore how **rotation** affects the frequencies of stellar oscillation modes.
 You will compute mode frequencies for **rotating stellar models** using GYRE, visualize the results with **echelle diagrams**, and compare your findings to the rotational splitting you estimated in **Lab 1**.